As a registered provider, it is important to measure and report on participant outcomes.

 A plan review is an opportunity for participants to look at their progress and set new goals to increase their skills and independence.

 Providers may be requested to supply a report to the participant, demonstrating the outcomes achieved.
 This request should be in line with the terms of the service agreement with the participant.
+Read our advice for allied health providers and plan review reports.

 Providers may be requested to supply a progress report to the participant, demonstrating the outcomes achieved through their supports.